Why Airtel-RJio deal augurs well for the telecom sector

 The George brothers’ Avatar small wind turbine is generating electricity for troops in Leh

 The spectrum trading deal announced by Airtel and Reliance Jio is an indication that the telecom sector is set for stable growth based on mature decision-making.
-Over the past two decades, the telecom sector has been embroiled in messy litigations due to the stakeholders’ short-term thinking.
+Over the past two decades, the telecom sector has been embroiled in messy litigations due to the short-term thinking of the stakeholders.

-Since 2001, the industry has been divided into two camps - one camp led by Sunil Mittal-backed Airtel and the other led by Mukesh Ambani’s Reliance Industries.
-The two sides have been at each other throats on several issues, starting with the policy of allowing CDMA technology through Wireless-in-Local-Loop services to the dispute over Interconnection Usage Charges.
+Since 2001, the industry has been divided into two camps.
+One camp led by Sunil Mittal-backed Airtel and the other led by Mukesh Ambani’s Reliance Industries.
+The two sides have been at each other throats on a number of issues starting with the policy of allowing CDMA technology through Wireless-in-Local-Loop services, to the dispute over Interconnection Usage Charges.

-For Airtel, 800 Mhz has never been key.
-It has focussed on the 900 Mhz band.
-The deal with RJio allows Airtel to get rid of the “useless” spectrum in the 800 Mhz.
+For Airtel, 800 Mhz has never been important.
+It has focussed mostly on the 900 Mhz band.
+The deal with RJio allows Airtel to get rid of “useless” spectrum in the 800 Mhz.
 An operator needs at least 5 Mhz spectrum in a frequency band to offer even basic voice services.
-Airtel owned residual spectrum in the 800 Mhz band in these three circles, which was lying idle.
+Airtel owned residual spectrum in the 800 Mhz band in these three circles which was lying idle.

-But more than the specifics of the deal, the fact that two rival players have decided to what’s right for each other augurs well for a sector that numerous litigations have bruised in the past.
+But more than the specifics of the deal, the fact that two rival players have decided to do what’s right for each other augurs well for a sector that has been bruised by numerous litigations in the past.

 The George brothers’ Avatar small wind turbine is generating electricity for troops in Leh